-Join Paul Trani for an in-depth discussion in this video Styling content with CSS, part of Creating a First Website in Dreamweaver CC 2015.
+Join Paul Trani for an in-depth discussion in this video Styling content with CSS, part of Dreamweaver CC 2015: Creating a First Website.

 - Now that I have the HTML structure in place I can now get into designing this content, this is the fun part.
 In fact, if we take a look actually in Photoshop this is where I have this design JPEG open.
 Feel free to open this up, this is in your assets folder if you have access to it.
 And you can see how this content is laid out, we have a logo, we have the nav, we have a custom font here, another font here, some content right here as well.
 So, I really need to get this formatted correctly, but we're just gonna start with some of the fonts and these two bars, this header bar and this footer bar right here.

 So that's where we're gonna start, in fact jumping back in here starting with this h1 is where I wanna start, but really what I need to do is I need to set up a CSS page, this is gonna contain all of my Cascading Style Sheets, okay?
 So in order to do that I need to go to the CSS Designer Panel.
 So it's gonna be filling in the blank starting at the top and moving down.
 Notice how it says, "Add a new CSS source", so I can click right there, okay?
 So I can attach an existing one, define in page, but really what I wanna do is I wanna create a new CSS file.